We’re here to take care of all your transmission needs. We take care of all vehicle makes & models.

 How to care for your automatic transmission:

-Most makers today tell us that the automatic transmissions in our cars are “filled for life” on the assembly line and will never need servicing.
+Many vehicle manufacturers today tell us that the automatic transmissions in our cars are “filled for life” on the assembly line and will never need servicing.
 But to take that advice on face value is to court disaster.
 The fluid in an automatic transmission is its lifeblood.
 It depends on it to operate efficiently over a long period of time and to ignore it is to risk an expensive meltdown.

 The service routine recommended by specialists for cars in normal use is to change the automatic transmission fluid (ATF) and filter every 12 months, which equates to 20,000 km and carry out a full flush of the transmission every 2 years.
 For vehicles working in more punishing conditions, such as hilly terrain, on sandy tracks, using 4-wheel drive or towing regularly, those intervals should be reduced.